stdk/cmdgen/README.md

 ['1', '2', '3', '4', '5']
 ```

-Sometimes CLI commands grow extensively large.
-We can restrain this growth in cmdgen by
+Some options of CLI commands may be used more than once or be worth enough to define them separately.
-defining variables:
+We can handle it with variables:

 ```python
 >>> parse('$mode = {a|b|1~3}; set mode $mode')